nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 that, as per general rule in NWChem, all names are case insensitive.

-and placed in one of the these locations - directory specified by the environmental variable NWCHEM_COSMO_LIBRARY, permanent directory, or run directory.
+and placed in one of the these locations - directory specified by the environmental variable `NWCHEM_COSMO_LIBRARY`, permanent directory, or run directory.

 ## COSMO Usage Tips

 Authors of the paper [^8] report that